 Courses should be taken in the order listed to complete the certificate in a timely manner and meet prerequisites.
 The sequence listed is for students who begin the program in the fall semester.
 The curriculum is flexible and will accommodate students who begin in the spring semester or need to first develop skills in English or math.
-All students should seek scheduling advice from a GWC counselor, Engineering Technology faculty or Applied Arts and Technology Dean.
+All students should seek scheduling advice from a GWC counselor, Engineering Technology faculty or the Technology and Vocational Education Dean.